masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 }
 ```

-The metadata section includes data that will be required to interact with the policy server.
-Your plugin will be expected to allow traffic between application containers according to the responses retrieved from the policy server.

 Furthermore, the CNI runtime data, provided as environment variables, sets the
 [CNI `ContainerID`](https://github.com/containernetworking/cni/blob/master/SPEC.md#parameters) equal to the
 [Garden container `Handle`](https://godoc.org/code.cloudfoundry.org/garden#ContainerSpec).

 When [Diego](https://github.com/cloudfoundry/diego-release) calls Garden, it sets that equal to the [`ActualLRP` `InstanceGuid`](https://godoc.org/code.cloudfoundry.org/bbs/models#ActualLRPInstanceKey).
 In this way, a 3rd-party system can relate data from CNI with data in the [Diego BBS](https://github.com/cloudfoundry/bbs/tree/master/doc).

 ### Information from Internal Policy Server

+If you are replacing the built-in "VXLAN Policy Agent" with your own policy enforcement implementation, you can use the Policy Server's internal API to retrieve policy information.

-3rd party CNI plugins are expected to implement the features necessary to allow application containers to access on another.
+3rd party components replacing the VXLAN policy agent should implement the features necessary to allow application containers to access on another.
 The policies that are created by CF users are retrieved from the Internal Policy Server.
 Clients to this api will need to poll this api to ensure the changes to the policies are honored.

 3rd party integrators should expect the internal policy server component will be present in a standard CF deploy.

-If you are replacing the built-in "VXLAN Policy Agent" with your own Policy Enforcement implementation, you can use the Policy Server's internal API to retrieve policy information.

 For how to use the Internal Policy Server API, [read here](API.md).

 ### Information from CAPI
-#### Poll for ASG
+#### Poll for Cloud Controller for ASGs or events

+None of silk-release communicates directly with CAPI.
+Information about ASGs are passed in on container creation.
+If you want information about new ASGs has been added through Cloud Controller, but that haven't been passed through on the config because the app has not been restarted, you can [poll CAPI](https://apidocs.cloudfoundry.org/280/security_groups/list_all_security_groups.html).

+If you want information on org, space, app events for use by your CNI plugin, see [the CF API docs](https://apidocs.cloudfoundry.org/280).

-### From BBS
+### From Diego

 #### Subscribe to BBS event stream for receiving LRP events

+None of silk-release communicates directly with the BBS.
+For inspiration on how to subscribe to the BBS event stream, see the [route-emitter job](https://bosh.io/jobs/route_emitter?source=github.com/cloudfoundry/diego-release) and [code](code.cloudfoundry.org/route-emitter).

+#### Registering container IPs instead of port mappings with the RE

+Set [`register_direct_instance_routes` property on the route_emitter](https://bosh.io/jobs/route_emitter?source=github.com/cloudfoundry/diego-release#p=register_direct_instance_routes) to true in order to register container IPs instead of port mappings.

 ## Tests